 - Charges a $5 fee on withdrawals

-Axi Broker Details Regulators ASIC, FCA, CySEC, DFSA, FSA (Saint Vincent and the Grenadines) Min Deposit $0 Trading Platforms MetaTrader4, MT4 WebTrader, Axi Mobile Trustpilot Rating 4.4 out of 2,668 reviews Number of CFD Forex Pairs to Trade 80 Leverage Forex & Metals CFDs: 1:30
+Axi Broker Details Regulators ASIC, FCA, CySEC, DFSA, FSA (Saint Vincent and the Grenadines), FMA Min Deposit $0; $5 (EU and UK) Trading Platforms MetaTrader4, MT4 WebTrader, Axi Mobile Trustpilot Rating 4.5 out of 3,793 reviews Number of CFD Forex Pairs to Trade 80 Leverage Forex & Metals CFDs: 1:30

 Index CFDs: 1:20